Alqua/projet-analyse-Ncov/README.md

 - Maps

 ## DRAFT
 contains the first analysis I made on an earlier version of the nCovMemory database.
-I won't be commenting the files of this folder as much as the other but it can be interesting to have a look.
+I won't be commenting the files in this folder as much as the other but it can be interesting to have a look.
 The process I went through with those analysis lead to choices made with the actual analysis presented.

 ## ANALYSIS
 Contains the analysis I actually used and the code to generate them.
 Each folder contains another README describing the content of the folder and some brief explainations.